 Task Management Features

 Toggl Plan makes it easy to add and manage tasks to a project for everyone.
 That’s because you can use either the timeline view or the board view to manage tasks.

 Users can add task to-dos, deadlines, tags, and assign them to one or more team members.
 Also, users can also attach files and add comments under each task card to suggest changes and approvals.

 With Toggl Plan you can create a team timeline view to manage team availability and workloads.
 That way, you can quickly plan tasks based on availability.
 And, at the same time, make sure that team members are not overwhelmed or underworked.

 Toggl Plan is also among the most affordable Asana alternatives on this list.
-That’s because it has a free plan for a team size up to five members with all essential features included.
-The premium plan starts at $8 per user, billed every month.
+That’s because it has a free plan for solo users with all essential features included.
+Team plans start at $9 per user, billed every month.

 Wrike is one of the apps like Asana in terms of features.
 This is why, it is favored by IT, product development, and project management teams.

 Wrike’s collaborative workspace allows teams to manage tasks, workloads, and processes.
 Also, features like centralized intake and online proofing centralize incoming requests and shorten the review process, respectively.

 The biggest shortcoming with Wrike is the steep learning curve involved due to the sheer depth of the application.

 Wrike offers a free plan for teams up to five members.
 For full-blown project management, you need to subscribe to their paid plans starting at $9.80 per user, per month.

 MeisterTask is a Kanban-based task management tool for teams.
 It is one of the few Asana alternatives that lets you migrate your tasks from Asana.
 Like other software apps in the Kanban-based tools, MeisterTask also offers a built-in workflow which you can later customize.